The Junk Drawer Holds Everything But Junk

 People might wonder why in the world would a professional organizer advocates keeping a junk drawer.
 Without a junk drawer, how do you find a twist-tie to close the bread wrapper, a battery for the remote or a pen for a message?
 Without the drawer, how do you find the phone book, a magnet to hang art work on the fridge or one more birthday candle to make the right number on the cake?

-Let’s rename it the Necessary Drawer.
+Let us rename it the Necessary Drawer.
 It is surely necessary to have one in every household.
-Who doesn’t need a glue stick, scissors, a lighter, an ink pen, several pennies, and a Phillips head screw?
+Who does not need a glue stick, scissors, a lighter, an ink pen, several pennies, and a Phillips head screw?
+In other words, a junk drawer holds everything but junk.

 Junk Drawer Before